dmytrokoren/PfSense-CPU-Temp-Alert/README.md

   pkg install nano
   ```

-  6. Change 'hcUUID', 'alert', 'iterations' and 'timeInSeconds' using nano
+  6. Change 'hcUUID', 'alert', 'iterations' and 'timeInSeconds' using nano<br>
   Note: Need to sign up for healthchecks.io and copy UUID

   ```